 One of Alabama’s largest cities and the state’s oldest city, the city of Mobile is the birthplace of Mardi Gras and one of the few places in the country that was once a port city for incoming slaves.

-Now home to the Plateau and Happy Hills neighborhoods, Africa Town was the once home to hundreds freed slaves.
+The first community for the Mobile Alabama black population was in an area once known as Africa Town, now home to the Plateau and Happy Hills neighborhoods, the former home to hundreds freed slaves.

 Other areas were places like the former Davis Avenue, which was renamed to Martin Luther King Avenue, or small sections of what is now Toulminville.

-The story of Prichard Alabama history is similar to many other communities around the country like what Gary, Indiana is to Chicago or East St Louis is to the city of St. Louis, Prichard is to the city of Mobile.
+The city of Prichard’s story is similar to many other communities around the country like what Gary, Indiana is to Chicago or East St Louis is to the city of St. Louis, Prichard is to the city of Mobile.

 Prichard started out as a suburb of Mobile, being located right outside of the city limits, that later changed and declined beginning in the 1960s and 70s.